adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - The **prologue** saves the state (return address, frame pointer) and creates a stack frame for local storage.
 - The **epilogue** restores registers and cleans up the stack, ensuring the function returns safely.
+- This convention allows local variables, nested function calls, and recursion to work safely in C.

 ---